Welcome to Upper School

 Social Studies

-INTEGRATED SOCIAL STUDIES 9 and 10
+INTEGRATED SOCIAL STUDIES 9 & 10

-Students will learn to collect, describe, analyze and evaluate data from the lens of a social scientist and learn how to interpret increasingly complex information, including original source material.
+Students will learn to collect, describe, analyze, and evaluate data from the lens of a social scientist and learn how to interpret increasingly complex information, including original source material.
 The course aims to foster and nourish critical thinkers who will carry with them the foundations to be agents of change within their communities and societies.

 Credits: 1 credit per year